Holywood, County Down: History

 In the early 19th century, Holywood, like many other coastal villages throughout Ireland, became popular as a resort for sea-bathing.
 Many wealthy Belfast merchants chose the town and the surrounding area to build large homes for themselves.
 These included the Kennedys of Cultra and the Harrisons of Holywood.
 Dalchoolin House stood on the site of the present Ulster Transport Museum, while Cultra Manor was built between 1902–04 and now houses the Ulster Folk Museum.

 The railway line from Belfast to Holywood opened in 1848, and this led to rapid development.
 The population of Holywood was approximately 3,500 in 1900 and had grown to 12,000 by 2001.
 This growth, coupled with that of other towns and villages along the coastal strip to Bangor, necessitated the construction of the Holywood Bypass which was completed in 1972.

 The Old Priory ruins lie at the bottom of the High Street.
 The tower dates from 1800, but the oldest ruins date from the early 13th century.
-The Priory graveyard is the resting place for many distinguished citizens including the educational reformer, Dr Robert Sullivan, and the Praeger family.
-Sullivan Upper Grammar School is named after Dr Robert Sullivan.
+The Priory graveyard is the resting place for many distinguished citizens including the educational reformer, Robert Sullivan, and the Praeger family.
+Sullivan Upper Grammar School is named after Robert Sullivan.
 Robert Lloyd Praeger (1865–1953) was an internationally renowned botanist and his sister, Rosamond Praeger (1867–1954), gained fame as a sculptor and writer.

 On 17 June 1994, Garnet Bell, a former pupil bearing a grudge, entered an assembly hall at Sullivan Upper School and used a flamethrower to attack students taking A-level examinations.
 Six pupils were injured; three of them seriously.

 On 12 April 2010, at around 12:24am, a car bombing occurred near Palace Barracks, a British Army barracks on the edge of Holywood's town centre.
 An elderly man was blown off his feet and had to be treated in hospital.
 The bomb was allegedly driven towards the base in a hijacked taxi.
 The Real IRA claimed responsibility for the attack.

 Demography

-As of the 2011 United Kingdom Census on 27 March, there were 11,257 people living in Holywood.
+As of the 2011 United Kingdom census on 27 March, there were 11,257 people living in Holywood.
 Of these: